PurpleKingdomGames/indigo-website/indigodocs/information/performance.md

 ### Automata

-Automata a great fun, and a very convenient way to manage and program short lived little entities with simple life cycles e.g. the points that appear above a characters head when they pick up a coin.
+Automata are great fun, and a very convenient way to manage and program short lived little entities with simple life cycles e.g. the points that appear above a characters head when they pick up a coin.

-However, they can allocate a relatively large amount because the structures they use to make them fun and easy to use, are _not_ the most light weight way to solve the problem.
-Rule of thumb: A few hundred are probably fine.
+However, they can allocate relatively large amounts of memory because the structures they use to make them fun to use, are _not_ the most light weight way to solve the problem.
+As a rule of thumb: A few hundred are probably fine.

 #### Tweak the pool size